-Many criminal cases are resolved through a "plea bargain", usually well before trial.
+Many criminal cases are resolved through a plea bargain, usually well before trial.
 In a plea bargain, the defendant agrees to plead guilty to one or more charges (often to a lesser charge than one for which the defendant could stand trial) in exchange for a more lenient sentence (and/or so that certain related charges are dismissed).
-Click on the links below for in-depth information on plea bargains.
+Learn more about plea bargaining basics, the benefits and risks in entering into a plea agreement, some and the kinds of plea bargains typically negotiated.